jnoto424/jnoto424.github.io/index.md

   <h2>Computer Science Graduate Student at the University of Pennsylvania</h2>

   <p class="hero-description">
     Hello!
 Welcome to my portfolio!
-I enjoy bringing together data, technology, and business to sole complex problems, uncover meaningful insights, and build solutions to make a difference.
+I enjoy bringing together data, technology, and business to solve complex problems, uncover meaningful insights, and build solutions to make a difference.
 Listed below are a few academic projects, each with different types of programming and analytics.
   </p>

 <div class="hero-links">